lionking0105/academix-learning-system-backend/README.md

 ## Contributing
 We welcome contributions from the open source community to enhance Academix.
 If you find any issues or have suggestions for improvements, please submit a pull request.

-## Contact
-For any inquiries or support, you can reach us at perisicnikola37@gmail.com.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.